microsoft/ros_azure_iothub/roscpp_azure_iothub/README.md

 ```

 # Deployment (IoT Hub for telemetry reporting or reported properties channel)
 Device twins are JSON documents that store device state information including metadata, configurations, and conditions.
 Azure IoT Hub maintains a device twin for each device that you connect to IoT Hub.
 And we are using `desired` properties as a channel to ask our ROS node what ROS topics to report.
 The messages recieved from these ROS topics can either be reported through the telemetry channel or through the `reported` property channel.
+The telemetry channel is designed for high bandwidth data and the history of messages sent over this channel are stored.
+The reported property channel is designed for low bandwidth data and it advertises only the latest message for each topic that is subscribed to.

 Here is a JSON example to report `/rosout` via telemetry and `/initialpose` via reported properties: